 Early Notables of the Saltier family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Saltier Notables in all our PDF Extended History products and printed products wherever possible.
+1580) was an English author, is said by Ritson to have been a schoolmaster.
+If so, he...
+Another 52 words (4 lines of text) are included under the topic Early Saltier Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Saltier family to the New World and Oceana

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Saltier or a variant listed above: Edward Salter settled in Virginia in 1635; along with Elizabeth in 1653; Francis 1655; John 1623; Joseph 1663; Richard 1656; Robert 1649; Robert 1774.

 Saltier Family Crest Products